 - Mobile Computing

 Five laboratories support the above directions of interests: Computation Laboratory, Data Structure Laboratory, Hardware Laboratory, Computer Networking Laboratory, and Advanced Informatics Laboratory.

-The increasingly border less world creates various challenges and opportunities for everybody, graduates inclusive.
-With the advent of freedom of capital and labor which will, sooner or later, follow the liberalization of goods and services, and investment, job opportunities will no longer be limited to the domestic economy, but the al the ten ASEAN member nations (2015), later on to the vastness of Asia and pacific region (2020), and in more than 200 nations the world over as countries gradually complete the various liberalizations under WTO framework.
+The increasingly borderless world creates various challenges and opportunities for everybody, graduates inclusive.
+With the advent of freedom of capital and labour which will, sooner or later, follow the liberalization of goods and services, and investment, job opportunities will no longer be limited to the domestic economy, but the all the ten ASEAN member nations (2015), later on to the vastness of Asia and Pacific region (2020), and in more than 200 nations the world over as countries gradually complete the various liberalizations under WTO framework.

-Responding to such a prospect, UAJY considers it as an obligation to enable its students acquire capabilities, competence, and knowledge which will enable them to compete with graduates from other universities, in Indonesian and abroad.
+Responding to such a prospect, UAJY considers it as an obligation to enable its students to acquire capabilities, competence, and knowledge which will enable them to compete with graduates from other universities, in Indonesia and abroad.

 In that light, Universitas Atma Jaya Yogyakarta offers international classes in the following Study Programs: